About us

 Please see FAQs for more information about our aims.

-The Campaign for Regional Broadcasting Midlands is coordinated by a number of people with quite different backgrounds.
+The Campaign for Regional Broadcasting and Production is coordinated by a number of people with quite different backgrounds.
 We are ordinary licence fee payers, programme makers, actors, crafts people and others who have a passion for the region or the future of broadcasting in the UK.
 Some of us have campaigned individually on the issue at various times in recent years and are now united, to promote the sector in the region.

 We warmly invite you to join the campaign.
 Please Contact us if you would like to get involved or would like to share your ideas.